Gunmen injure Mexico City police chief; deaths reported

-MEXICO CITY (AP) — Heavily armed gunmen attacked and wounded Mexico City’s police chief in a brazen operation that left some people dead, Mayor Claudia Sheinbaum said Friday.
+MEXICO CITY (AP) — Heavily armed gunmen attacked and wounded Mexico City’s police chief in a brazen operation that left an unspecified number of dead, Mayor Claudia Sheinbaum said Friday.

-Sheinbaum said on Twitter that the capital’s Security Secretary Omar García Harfuch was being treated in a hospital, but was out of danger.
+Sheinbaum said on Twitter that Security Secretary Omar García Harfuch was being treated in a hospital, but was out of danger.
 “There were deaths and several arrests,” she said.

 Sheinbaum said she would share more information at a news conference later in the day.